 - 9.1 When the communications data has been acquired, it will be made available to the Applicant on the NAFN secure website. - 9.2 Information collected through acquisition of communications data may include personal data.
-It is the responsibility of the Applicant to ensure that personal data is processed (including handling, dissemination, storage, retention and destruction) in accordance with the Data Protection Act 1998, and the Council's Data Protection Policy and Retention and Destruction Policy.
+It is the responsibility of the Applicant to ensure that personal data is processed (including handling, dissemination, storage, retention and destruction) in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 2018 and the Council's Data Protection Policy, Law Enforcement (Data Protection) Policy and the Protection of Special Category Data Policy.
 In particular, the information obtained must be handled and stored securely.
-Any queries regarding an officer's obligations under the Data Protection Act should be directed to the Council's Data Protection Officer or Assistant Data Protection Officer.
+Any queries regarding an officer's obligations under the Data Protection Act or the GDPR should be directed to the Council's Data Protection Officer.